Author Archives: HVAC Webmasters

 3) Canva

-Canva’s free AI image generator, also known as Magic Media, can produce original HVAC-related photos to use on your business website.
+Canva’s free AI image generator, Dream Lab, can produce original HVAC-related photos for your business website.

 Canva also has a stock photo library and API access to Pixabay’s stock photo library.
 However, free accounts don’t have access to all of these photos.

-Similarly, free Canva accounts are restricted to a finite number of AI image generation credits, but you should have enough to fill up your basic business website in 2024.
+Similarly, free Canva accounts are restricted to a finite number of AI image generation credits, but you should have enough to fill up your basic business website.

 4) Pixabay

-Pixabay is a library of royalty-free images and stock photos, which are free to download for HVAC contractors.
+Pixabay is a library of royalty-free images and stock photos, which HVAC contractors can download for free.

 These are NOT AI-generated photos like the platforms above.
-However, there is a less-than-ideal number of suitable photos for HVAC industry professionals.
+However, there are fewer suitable photos for HVAC industry professionals.

 For example, a search of HVAC Repair yielded only two photos.
 Still, two is better than nothing.